VEWOXIC/FITS/README.md

 "Beyond Trend and Periodicity: Guiding Time Series Forecasting with Textual Cues" [Paper](https://arxiv.org/abs/2405.13522) [Code](https://github.com/VEWOXIC/TGTSF) [Dataset](https://github.com/VEWOXIC/Weather-Captioned)

+## Update
+- We add a notebook for interpretability.
+We analyze FITS on synthetic datasets to show its capability of modeling sinusodial waves.
+- We add a model Real_FITS which use two linear layer to simulate the complex multiplication.
+This model can achieve the same result of FITS.
+Real_FITS can be used on devices that do not support complex number calculation (e.g. RTX4090).
+- We add a onnx implementation of FITS with the architecture of Real_FITS.
+ONNX is an open format built to represent machine learning models.
+It can be directly deploy on embedded system devices such as STM32.
+As far as we know, there is compatability issue on Cube AI with onnx opset17.
+- **All the training scripts are updated!**
+- Files for anomaly detection are uploaded!
+Please check the instruction [here](./AD/runAD.md)
+- ⚠ **We find a long standing bug in our code which may affect a wide range of research work.
+Please check the Important Notice section for more information.** We have been actively fixing this bug and rerun all our experiments as well as the baseline models we compared with.
+- We have updated the final results of FITS in this repo.
+Also, the arxiv version of paper is updated.
+- The experiment scripts are updated and logs for FITS are updated.
+- FITS is accepted by **ICLR 2024 as Spotlight presentation**!!!
+We will update the new results in camera ready version.

 ## 🚨 Important Update: 2023-12-25 🎄